Office HoursBy appointment; please email me to set up a zoom or in-person meeting

-For most of my life I have been an uninvited guest on the unceded, ancestral territory of the xʷməθkʷəy̓əm (Musqueam) people where I now work, play, and raise my daughters.
+I have lived most of my life on the unceded, ancestral territory of the xʷməθkʷəy̓əm (Musqueam) people where I now reside with my two daughters.
+My grandparents/great-grandparents came to Canada from Hungary, Sweden, and shtelts in Eastern Europe.
 As a settler scholar and mother, my teaching, writing, and public history efforts grow from my on-going learning about my place in this place.

 I am the editor of BC Studies: The British Columbia Quarterly, a peer-reviewed, interdisciplinary journal that publishes regional scholarly work in print, audio, and multi-media formats.

 I am an associate of the L.R.
 Wilson Institute for Canadian History at McMaster University (2020-2023).
-And I recently completed a term as a CIFAR Fellow in the Successful Societies Program (2015-2019), an interdisciplinary research group focused on global inequality, its causes and implications.
+From 2015-2019, I was a Senior Fellow in CIFAR’s Successful Societies Program, an international, interdisciplinary research group focused on global inequality, its causes and implications.

 I have particular interests in the digital humanities, collaborative methodology, life history, microhistory, women’s history, oral history, public history, social movements, environmental justice, and the political implications of cultural representation.

-I recently completed a multi-phase, collaborative project that resulted in two separate book publications: Written as I Remember It (with Elsie Paul and Harmony Johnson, 2014); and As I Remember It (with Elsie Paul, Davis McKenzie, and Harmony Johnson, 2019).
-This long-term collaboration with the ɬaʔamin Elder Elsie Paul and two of her grand-children, presents a challenge to the production processes and forms--as well as content--of conventional historical narratives about Indigenous peoples in settler colonial contexts.
+I worked collaboratively on a multi-phase project that resulted in two separate book publications: Written as I Remember It (with Elsie Paul and Harmony Johnson, 2014); and As I Remember It (with Elsie Paul, Davis McKenzie, and Harmony Johnson, 2019).
+This long-term collaboration with the ɬaʔamin Elder Elsie Paul and two of her grand-children, presents a challenge to the production processes and forms–as well as content–of conventional historical narratives about Indigenous peoples in settler colonial contexts.
 Our latest effort is an open-source, multi-media book.
-Check it out: publications.ravenspacepublishing.org/as-i-remember-it/index.
+Check it out here: publications.ravenspacepublishing.org/as-i-remember-it/index.

 I have also conducted an oral history project that deals with two late-twentieth-century relocations of the Mowachaht-Muchalaht First Nation on Vancouver Island.
 This work considers the impact of these moves on the physical and social health of the community, and provides a window onto the twentieth-century transformations that have characterized many Indigenous peoples along the coast and throughout British Columbia.
-An essay based on this research appeared in the April 2018 issue of Comparative Studies in Society and History.
+An essay based on this research, “Obvious but Invisible: Ways of Knowing Health, Environment, and Colonialism in a West Coast Community,” appeared in Comparative Studies in Society and History.

 I have a strong interest in efforts to decolonize K-12 pedagogy and in public history efforts that reach beyond academic audiences.
 Recently, I have discussed some of ways in which colonial assumptions about European superiority and normativity endure in our textbooks, media, everyday speech, and far beyond in pieces for The Tyee and Active History, and in a “Walrus Talks” event at the Canadian Museum of History.